New estimates for a class of non-local approximations of the total variation: Introduction

 Before stating the result, we recall that for a function $u\in\dot{BV}(\R^N)$ we can decompose its distributional derivative $Du$ as the sum of three finite $\R^N$-valued measures, which are supported on disjoint sets: the absolutely continuous part $D^a u$, the jump part $D^j u$, and the Cantor part $D^c u$ (see \cite[Section~3.9]{AFP}).

 Our first main result is the following. \begin{thm} For every $\gamma>0$ and every $u\in \dot{BV}(\R^N)$ it turns out that

 \end{thm}

-Our second main result shows that the constants appearing in front of the absolutely continuous part and the jump part are optimal, and unifies (\ref{lim_W11}) and (\ref{lim_salti}) in the case in which $u\in \dot{SBV}(\R^N)$, namely $u\in \dot{BV}(\R^N)$ and $D^c u=0$ (see Remark~\ref{rmk:cantor} for a discussion about the constant in front of the Cantor part). \begin{thm} For every $\gamma>0$ and every $u\in \dot{SBV}(\R^N)$ it turns out that
+Our second main result shows that the constants appearing in front of the absolutely continuous part and the jump part are optimal, and unifies (\ref{lim_W11}) and (\ref{lim_salti}) in the case in which $u\in \dot{SBV}(\R^N)$, namely $u\in \dot{BV}(\R^N)$ and $D^c u=0$. \begin{thm} For every $\gamma>0$ and every $u\in \dot{SBV}(\R^N)$ it turns out that

 \end{thm}

 \begin{rmk} \begin{em} For the sake of simplicity, in this paper we consider only the case in which $\Omega=\R^N$.
 However, it should not be difficult to extend the main results to the case of bounded regular domains.
 In particular, in the case of convex domains, this should be almost straightforward, since all their one-dimensional sections are just open intervals. \end{em} \end{rmk}